 Accidents can happen at any time.
 Sometimes, they are inevitable.
 But often, there are steps you can take to reduce the risk of injuries.

-If you’re a business owner, here are five simple ways you can help to prevent workplace accidents.
+If you’re a business owner, here are twelve ways you can help to prevent workplace accidents.

 1. Risk assessment